erickfis/NOAA-Storm-Database/readme.md

 ![Worst crops damaging
 occurrences](readme_files/figure-markdown_strict/crop-single-plot-1.png)

-The single most economic damaging event to crops was a **DROUGHT, that occurred in CALIFORNIA, NORTHERN.SAN.JOAQUIN.VALLEY, on 2014-12-01, causing U$ $1,500,000,000 in losses.**
+The single most economic damaging event to crops was a **drought, that occurred in california, northernsanjoaquin, on 2014-12-01, causing U$
+$1,500,000,000 in losses.**

 ### Most Crop Damaging event in all time